 (And for my fellow English nerds, yes, that’s a double negative, leave me in peace just this once.
 Also, be warned, there be comma splices ahead.
 In my professional works, I stamp those out, but since this blog is more of how I think, I don’t try to edit to print-standards.)

 Alongside the standard things (such as watching movies, having my nose in a book), I also play RPGs–Role-Playing Games.
 I don’t just mean the video games, though I am an avid Final Fantasy, Pokemon, and Zelda fanatic, but also forum and tabletop RPGs.
 They’ve given me so much experience as a writer, dealing with character creations and interaction.
-So part of this blog is about reviewing the things I love, and the other part of it is ranting about things that bug me in RPG.
+So part of this blog is about reviewing the things I love, talking about some history facts I’ve got, and the other part of it is ranting about things that bug me in RPG.

-Last bits of personal details: I live in the OKC metro area (ish), participate in the Norman Medieval Fair on a yearly basis… And oh yeah, have one very annoying but dear housemate.
+Last bits of personal details: I live in the OKC metro area (ish), starting to travel more to make visits to medfairs besides my local one and other places… And oh yeah, I have two very wild but dear housemates.

-Kari is a mess, this is just her sweet face.
-(For pictures of my late Moon Kitty, I am working on a Memorium page.
-Tsuki died June 9th, 2018, from a heart attack.)
+(For those who remember my Moon Kitty, Tsuki died June 9th, 2018, from a heart attack.)